Doğu Demirkol

 Aydın Doğu Demirkol (born 6 September 1988) is a Turkish comedian and actor.

 Personal life

 Demirkol was born in Ankara.
 His mother was a lawyer originally from Mersin and his father was a doctor from Balıkesir who was of Circassian descent.
 He went to middle school in Amasya and finished high school in Ankara.
-He later graduated from Istanbul University with a degree in computer engineering.
+He later graduated from Istanbul University with a degree in computer science.